Skip to main content

 To make progress on this problem, we are starting simple – trying to reproduce previous results from classical optimization methods.
 Led by UChicago undergraduates Daniel Fu and Ryan Michaud, we are performing bayesian optimization using gaussian processes.
 This does not include any neural networks but helps build our intuition for the optimization landscape and mechanics of the problem.
 The first step of this process is determining if the expensive simulation can be approximated by a gaussian process to produce a fast surrogate.
 If it can be then the optimization can proceed.
 If not then we’ll need to deploy a more complex model like a neural network.
 We hope to have preliminary results by the summer ‘24 and contribute to the upcoming European strategy update for particle physics.

-This work was funded by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Program of Schmidt Futures.
+This work was supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Program of Schmidt Futures.

 arrow-left-smallarrow-right-large-greyarrow-right-large-yellowarrow-right-largearrow-right-long-yellowarrow-right-smallfacet-arrow-down-whitefacet-arrow-downCheckedCheckedlink-outmag-glass